 However, it’s possible with a slight variation to hit the ezekiel in No-Gi, and even MMA.

-For the No-Gi ezekiel, instead of grabbing your sleeve (which you don’t have), you’ll grab your bicep, almost like a rear-naked choke.
+For the No-Gi ezekiel, instead of grabbing your sleeve (which you don’t have), you’ll grab your bicep, almost like a rear-naked choke from the front.

 Your first hand reaches around the back of your opponent’s head and grabs your second arm, which is extended.
 When you bend the second arm, it locks your first hand in place in the pit of the elbow, giving you the lock you need to hold the choke (the lock provided by the hand inside your sleeve in the Gi version).